Extended phase space thermodynamics of black holes: A study in Einstein's gravity and beyond: Extended phase space thermodynamics in the conformally connected frame: study of (in)equivalence of thermodynamic parameters

 where, following Wald's approach, one can identify mass ($M$), entropy ($S$) and the angular momentum ($J$) as

 In the above relations \eqref{SMJ}, $\kappa$ is the surface gravity of the Killing horizon and the temperature is identified as $T=\kappa/2\pi$.

 Let us now comment upon the thermodynamic volume (denoted as $V$) in the following.
 A lot of work has been done \cite{Caceres:2015vsa, Karch:2015rpa, Caceres:2016xjz, Nguyen:2015wfa, Kastor:2016bph, Kastor:2014dra,Pradhan:2016rff,Couch:2016exn} in the context of thermodynamic volume in the extended phase space.
 In general, thermodynamic volume, is the conjugate quantity of $P$ and may not be the same as the geometric volume.
-The expression of the thermodynamic volume is being provided in the following way.
-Note that $\phi^n\xi^a$ is divergenceless (\textit{i.e.} $\nabla_a(\phi^n\xi^a)=0$).
-Therefore, we can introduce a two-ranked anti-symmetric super-potential $\chi^{ab}$ as \cite{Kastor:2009wy}
+The expression of the thermodynamic volume is provided in the following way.
+From Eq. \eqref{prefirst}, we obtain the conjugate quantity of $P$ as